Our website uses cookies.

-Plan a gateway from the gambling, glitz, and glamour of the stunning Las Vegas to witness the grandeur of the Hoover Dam - the colossus of concrete and a marvelous engineering feat!
+Plan a getaway from the gambling, glitz, and glamour of the stunning Las Vegas to witness the grandeur of the Hoover Dam — the colossus of concrete and a marvelous engineering feat!

-Constructed between 1931 and 1936 by thousands of workers, this concrete arch-gravity dam on Lake Mead boasts an imposing presence of the art deco architecture.
-Known for providing water to Nevada, California, and Arizona, the iconic landmark is also an ideal destination to decompress yourself as you enjoy the lake cruise on the Desert Princess.
+Constructed between 1931 and 1936 by thousands of workers, this concrete arch-gravity dam on Lake Mead boasts an imposing presence of art deco architecture.
+Known for rerouting water and providing power to Nevada, California and Arizona, the iconic landmark is also an ideal destination to decompress yourself as you enjoy the lake cruise on the Desert Princess.

-With the power plant room and the small museum in the vicinity, Hoover Dam day trip from Las Vegas will astound you with the history of how this gigantic modern marvel came into existence.
+With the power plant room and the small museum in the vicinity, a Hoover Dam day tour from Las Vegas will astound you with the history of how this gigantic modern marvel came into existence.

-Here's all you need to know about the Hoover Dam, one of the most exciting day trips from Las Vegas.
+Here's our complete guide on visiting the Hoover Dam, one of the most impressive day trips from Las Vegas.

-How to get to Hoover Dam from Las Vegas?
+How can you travel to the Hoover Dam from Las Vegas?

 The Hoover Dam is about 40 kilometers southeast of downtown Las Vegas and is easily reached by car, bus and aircraft.